dat310-spring20/assignments/assignment-7/README.md

 # Assignment 7 - AJAX

+**Info: You can use fetch, async/await, or XMLHTTPRequests in this assignment, which ever suits you best.**

 Your task is to create a simple web application using AJAX that allows users to browse music albums.

   *	When the user opens the page a list of music albums is displayed.
 The right panel (`album_info` div) is initially empty.